lambdaclass/cairo-vm/docs/SPECS.md

     - Similar to the method above, just adds a new vector to the temporary data and again returns its starting location.
 However, in this case the segment index will be a negative value

 - `relocate_segments()`:
     - Creates the relocation table.
-This is explained in detail [Creation of Relocation Table](#creation-of-relocation-table)
+This is explained in detail on [Creation of Relocation Table](#creation-of-relocation-table)

 #### Memory